clij/clij2-fft/README.md

 [![Build Status](https://github.com/clij/clij2/actions/workflows/build.yml/badge.svg)](https://github.com/clij/clij2/actions/workflows/build.yml)

+Update 2025-03-12:  If you are looking to work with Clij2-fft deconvolution in Fiji please follow [these instructions[(https://github.com/clij/clij2-fft/blob/master/docs/fiji/test_installation.md)

 # clij2-fft: Fast OpenCL GPU FFT based image processing algorithms for Java, Python and C++.

 The goal of clij2-fft is to provide the bio-imaging community with a fast but simple to use implementations of 2D and 3D FFT and FFT based algorithms that are usable from Java, Python, and C++ and can be used to create FFT based plugins (such as convolution and deconvolution) for many platforms.